Universal bounds on optimization of free energy harvesting

-The free energy increase due to control, $\FFdC{\pp}$, is defined analogously but using rate matrix $\RC$.
 The \emph{harvesting rate} is the rate at which free energy flows to the internal reservoir.
-The harvesting rate due to baseline and control is
+The harvesting rate due to baseline processes is

-Here $\gBi_{ji}$ is the free energy increase in the internal reservoir due to a single baseline transition $i\to j$ and $\ggBi_{i}$ is the rate of free energy flow to the \newstuff{internal} reservoir due to internal transitions within $i$ (assuming $i$ is a coarse-grained mesostate).
-Similarly, $\gCi_{ji}$ is the free energy increase in the internal reservoir due to control transition $i\to j$.
+where $\gBi_{ji}$ is the free energy increase in the internal reservoir due to a single baseline transition $i\to j$ and $\ggBi_{i}$ is the rate of free energy flow to the {internal} reservoir due to internal transitions within $i$ (assuming $i$ is a coarse-grained mesostate).
+Similarly, the harvesting rate due to control processes is

+where $\gCi_{ji}$ is the free energy increase in the internal reservoir due to control transition $i\to j$.
 For simplicity, we assume that control cannot exchange free energy with the internal reservoir due to internal transitions within $i$.
 Negative values of $\gBi_{ji},\ggBi_i,\gCi_{ji}$ indicate driving done on the system by the internal reservoir.

-For a concrete example of how $(\RB,\RC,\bm{f},\gB)$ are defined for a real biomolecular system, see the bacteriorhodopsin example below and \smref{sec:br}.
+For a concrete example of how $(\RB,\RC,\bm{f},\gB,\ggB,\gC)$ are defined for a real biomolecular system, see the bacteriorhodopsin example below and \smref{sec:br}.

 As standard in stochastic thermodynamics, we assume that control processes obey local detailed balance (LDB)~\cite{seifert2012stochastic,maes2021local},

 Eq.~\eqref{eq:ldb} guarantees that the irreversibility of each control transition is determined by the amount of free energy dissipated by that transition~\cite{brown_sivak_2020}.
 Observe that the right side accounts for free energy changes of the system ($f_i-f_j$) and the internal reservoir ($\gCi_{ji}$), but not the external source.
 This formalizes the assumption that control processes do not exchange free energy with the external source.